github/docs/content/github/site-policy/dmca-takedown-policy.md

 One of the best features of GitHub is the ability for users to "fork" one another's repositories.
 What does that mean?
 In essence, it means that users can make a copy of a project on GitHub into their own repositories.
 As the license or the law allows, users can then make changes to that fork to either push back to the main project or just keep as their own variation of a project.
 Each of these copies is a "[fork](/articles/github-glossary#fork)" of the original repository, which in turn may also be called the "parent" of the fork.

-GitHub *will not* automatically disable forks when disabling a parent repository.
+~~GitHub *will not* automatically disable forks when disabling a parent repository~~.
 This is because forks belong to different users, may have been altered in significant ways, and may be licensed or used in a different way that is protected by the fair-use doctrine.
 GitHub does not conduct any independent investigation into forks.
 We expect copyright owners to conduct that investigation and, if they believe that the forks are also infringing, expressly include forks in their takedown notice.

 ### C. What If I Inadvertently Missed the Window to Make Changes?